Lunac-dev/wuthering-waves-news/README.md

+> [!IMPORTANT]
+> The Railway hosting period has expired, so https://wuthering-waves-news.up.railway.app is no longer available.
+We apologize for the inconvenience and kindly ask that you host it yourself if needed.
 # Wuthering News API

 A lightweight REST API that periodically scrapes official news for [Wuthering Waves](https://wutheringwaves.kurogames.com) (鳴潮), with support for both Japanese and English versions.